geosolutions-it/MapStore2/docs/user-guide/geoprocessing-tool.md

 <video class="ms-docimage" controls><source src="../img/geoprocessing-tool/run_buffer-layer.mp4"/></video>

-The buffer layer is now present in the [TOC](toc.md) and visible in the map viewer.
+The buffer layer is added in [TOC](toc.md) inside a new group created for the purpose.

 ### Advanced Settings